bitrise-io/devcenter/_articles/reviews/screen-recording-of-android-ui-testing-using-script-steps.md

           $ANDROID_HOME/platform-tools/adb pull /sdcard/video.mp4 $BITRISE_DEPLOY_DIR/video.mp4
           adb pull /sdcard/screen.png $BITRISE_DEPLOY_DIR/

-   This Step stops the screen recoding and gets the recording/screenshot/logs from the Emulator.
+   As the title suggests, this Step stops the screen recoding, gets the recording/screenshot/logs from the Emulator and places them at the `BITRISE_DEPLOY_DIR` path.

        /opt/android-sdk-linux/platform-tools/adb shell 'killall -INT screenrecord' killall: screenrecord: No such process

    If you get the above error messages, the screen resolution of the screen recording and the device are in conflict.
-You can fix the resolution size in the:
+You can fix the resolution size:
-   * `Script content` field of the `Start screen recording` Step or
+   * in the `Script content` field of the `Start screen recording` Step or
    * check if you have the right resolution set in the `Resolution` field of the `AVD Manager` Step.
      ![](/img/screen-resolution-avd-manager.png)
 6. Add the `Deploy to Bitrise.io - Apps, Logs, Artifacts` Step to your workflow to export the output of the UI test to the `APPS & ARTIFACTS` section of your Build's page.
 The Step will pull the recording and the screenshot from the repository (`BITRISE_DEPLOY_DIR`) specified in the previous step.